Towing: 12N, 12S or 13-pin sockets

 12N is the designation for the older 7-pin lighting socket conforming to ISO 1724, used when towing just a trailer or caravan (without the need for charge or fridge functions).
 In the United Kingdom, it has all the functions of the rear lights on a vehicle except for reverse.
 These sockets are not waterproof and suffer from "pin burn-out" when worn.

 12S is an additional 7-pin socket conforming to ISO 3732, mainly used when towing caravans.
-It consists of a permanent 12v power supply, and usually a switched 12v power supply for the fridge (UK).
+It consists of a permanent 12 V power supply, and usually a switched 12 V power supply for the fridge (UK).
 It also contains a feed for the reverse lights on the caravan.

 ISO 11446 is the 13-pin standard socket being fitted for all new UK caravans and trailers sold from 2009 onwards.
 It can be wired with the same functions as both the 12N and 12S sockets, or with just the lighting functions including reverse (required on all trailers and caravans from October 2012).
 The socket has been designed to be waterproof, easy to fit and remove (twist operation), the same size as one 12N socket (ideal for detachable towbars as unobtrusive), and with good fitting quality terminals that avoid any pin burnout or voltage failure.